albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

    A flat projection that gives the most fluid movement and the sharpest map when using picture tile based online maps themes like *OpenStreetMap* or *OpenTopoMap*.

+   Note that this projection cannot be used near the poles.
+Use the spherical projection if you fly in Antarctica, for example.

 Spherical
    Shows earth as a globe which is the most natural projection.
 Movement